C

 Capital Gains Tax

-β€’ Crypto capital gains classified per federal rules (short-term/long-term) on Schedule D.
+β€’ Crypto capital gains classified per federal rules (short-term: ordinary; long-term: preferential federally).

 Income Tax